swarnimcodes/python-dsa/README.md

 # Solving DSA Problems in Python

 Welcome to my DSA problem-solving repository.
-Here I try and tackle Data Structures and algorithm challenges using Python 🐍.
+Here I try and tackle Data Structures and Algorithm challenges using Python 🐍.
 This repository is me documenting my journey to get better at problem solving and learning about DSA concepts.

 ## About this Repository